All Episodes

 But here's a guy who came over here from another country, played basketball, and that was his solution.

-So when President Biden intimates that somehow people were going to lose their money, regular people, regular people.
+So, when President Biden intimates that somehow people are going to lose their money, regular people, regular people, the median bank account is $41,000 in this country.

-Lesson high school grants, their average bank account is 9,000.
+London high school grads, their average bank account is $9,000.

-College grants bring it up to about their average bank account of 79,000.
+College grads bring it up to about their average bank account of $79,000.

 Everybody was covered.